zeyaadplaysgames/goofy-stuff/README.md

 * made a wifi hacking script in python.
 It lets you capture and attempt to crack wpa handshakes.

+### 10/8/2024 6:01 PM

+- remade the whole autoenum.py script into autenum.sh, made it easier to use and update, as well as added different features in it like nikto and enum4linux.

 hope someone can find these scripts useful :)

 P.S.
 I am not responsible for any legal trouble caused by you hacking or abusing these scripts.